bbennett905/GLRenderer/README.md

 Materials are formatted as JSON strings and can have a number of attributes:
 * *DiffuseMap* - The path, relative to the executable, of the base texture to be used
 * *MRMap* - The path, relative to the executable, of the Metal and Roughness map used for this texture.
 Red channel - metallicity, green channel - roughness
+* *NormalMap* - The path, relative to the executable, of the normal texture to be used
 * *BaseColor* - Formatted as 3 floats separated by spaces, the color to use if *DiffuseMap* is not specified
 * *Translucent* - Set if the *DiffuseMap* texture is translucent
 * *Roughness* - A roughness factor, multiplied by or used instead of the *MRMap* texture